 To better understand how a switch works, consider the following example:

-As you can see from teh example above, Host A is trying to communicate with Host C and sends a packet with the Host C’s destination MAC address.
+As you can see from the example above, Host A is trying to communicate with Host C and sends a packet with Host C’s destination MAC address.
 The packet arrives at the switch, which looks at the destination MAC address.
 The switch then searches that MAC address in its MAC address table.
-If the MAC address is found, the switch then forwards the packet only out the port connected to the frame’s destination.
+If the MAC address is found, the switch then forwards the packet only out of the port connected to the frame’s destination.
 Hosts connected to other ports will not receive the frame.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.